Skip to main content

 UintNote::finalization_payload().new(&mut context, user_slot, refund_amount);

-// 4.
-At last we emit the note hashes and the final note logs.
+// 5.
+At last we emit the user finalization note hash and the corresponding note log.

 user_finalization_payload.emit();